Skip to content Skip to footer

 The next 20 years saw several cultural and religious activities and endeavors to keep the movement alive and strengthen it.
 By the turn of the century, the number of devotees increased from a handful to a significant mass and the confidence to financially support a permanent and independent Ashram was gained.
 In the year 2005, a private house was rented in Sinnamon Park to start an independent Ashram.
 During 2005 and 2006, several spiritual activities were started along with spiritual discourses from the revered Swami Sridharananda who pays occasional visits.
 Swami Atmeshananda visited Brisbane from Sydney every month until November 2013 when he began to reside permanently in Brisbane.

-On August 6, 2006, a house at 181 Burbong Street, Chapel Hill, Queensland was purchased and the Centre began to function on a regular basis.
+On August 6th 2006, a house at 181 Burbong Street, Chapel Hill, Queensland was purchased and the Centre began to function on a regular basis.
 Daily worship, classes and activities continued in this house for several years.
 Then in 2015 a gift of a parcel of land in Springfield Lakes by Dr.Maha Sinnathamby of Springfield Corporation spurred the resolve of devotees and followers to construct their own building for the Ashram.
 Thus in July 2015 the Burbong Street house was sold and Swami Atmeshananda moved to temporary rented premises at 12, Greenwood Street, Springfield Lakes to oversee the Vedanta Precinct Masterplan.

 The first phase of construction was for a multipurpose building housing a prayer and meditation hall, library, office, function hall, monks’ residence, guest rooms, community kitchen, parking and landscaping.
 The ‘turning of the sod’ ceremony on 16th August 2017 saw the start of the construction activity.
 Within a short time of nine months, the construction was completed.

 The Vedanta Centre in Springfield Lakes is open to all, irrespective of their faith or belief.
 Centre runs a number of benevolent activities like food relief to the needy, activities for children & youth, yoga, meditation, classes on Vedanta, educational workshops, community events and volunteer opportunities.
-The Centre has a cafe, gardens, bookshop & library.
+The Centre has a cafe, soup kitchen, community gardens, bookshop & library.
 Special festivals and birthdays of Saints, teachers & Hindu deities are celebrated regularly.

 In the second phase of the Vedanta Precinct Masterplan will be a childcare facility, followed by community residences for those who like to lead a life of peace, harmony and spiritual fulfilment.